 We conducted five separate tests to evaluate the pureeing ability of these products, with equal weight being assigned to their scores for producing applesauce, tomato sauce, hummus, and nut butter.
 We also did a maximum fill line leak test with water, to see just how watertight these actually were, as finding out the hard way that your food processor mixing bowl doesn't seal quite as well as you thought is a sure-fire way to ruin your day.
 You can see how these products scored in the graph below.

 In a surprise upset, the Cuisinart Custom and the Hamilton Beach 10-Cup merited the top score, both earning an 8 out of 10 and unseating the winner of the previous two metrics, the Breville.
-The Hamilton Beach 10-Cup was unanimously voted as tying for the smoothest hummus by a panel of tasters, with the Cuisinart Custom coming in a close second.
+The Hamilton Beach 10-Cup was voted as the smoothest hummus by a panel of tasters, with the Cuisinart Custom coming in a close second.
 The Hamilton Beach 10-Cup also created excellent nut butter, producing a satisfactory product after about 10 minutes, the top was wobbling like crazy throughout.
 The Cuisinart Custom took almost twice as long as the Hamilton Beach 10-Cup and the final product was definitely inferior.

 There was a stark contrast when it came to the leak test, with the Cuisinart Custom doing substantially better than the Hamilton Beach 10-Cup.
 The Custom took about three and a quarter cups of water to reach its maximum fill line and didn't leak at all.
 The Hamilton Beach 10-Cup reached the maximum fill line with two and a half cups of water and when the motor was turned on promptly leaked horribly.
 Everywhere.